Director of the Writing Center and

 Writing tutors must be recommended by a faculty member and are then selected through an interview and application process.
 They need to be good writers themselves, to enjoy working with others, and to have a respectful curiosity about diverse ways of thinking, learning, and communicating.
 The director tries to select as diverse a group of tutors as possible, with a mix of current first-year students, sophomores, and juniors from a variety of backgrounds and majors.

-Faculty members: If there are any students or advisees you could recommend, email their names with a note about their qualifications to Sue Dinitz at email@example.com by mid-March.
+Faculty members: If there are any students or advisees you could recommend, email their names with a note about their qualifications to Sue Dinitz at email@example.com by early-March.
 She will write the students, informing them about the tutoring program and inviting them to come for an interview.
 Students then can apply if they are interested.
-Selections are made by April 1 so that students can plan their schedules to include English 104.
+Selections are made by late March/early April so that students can plan their schedules to include English 104.

-Students: If you are interested in becoming a writing tutor, contact Sue Dinitz at firstname.lastname@example.org for more information.
-For a list of our current Writing Center tutors along with their scheduling information and areas of expertise, go to the Tutor Information page.
-To make an appointment with a tutor call 802.656.4075.
+Students: If you are interested in becoming a writing tutor, contact Sue Dinitz at firstname.lastname@example.org.
+You can also watch this short video for more information.
+Click here for a list of our current Writing Center tutors along with their scheduling information and areas of expertise.
+To make an appointment go www.uvm.edu/tutor.